 You should try to keep your furniture out of direct sunlight and away from heat, as this over time will fade colours and weaken the fibres of the fabric.
 Leave a gap of 20-30cm between the furniture and a radiator.

-Protective treatments will help protect against stains, but you should mop up spills as soon as possible to reduce the risk of the stain being permanent.
-Take care with sharp objects like belt buckles, keys and pet claws as these will snag even the toughest cloth.
+Take care with sharp objects like belt buckles, keys and pet claws as these will snag even the toughest cloth and wood.

 Where possible, turn cushions regularly to distribute the wear evenly.
 Vacuum cleaning fabrics with the brush attachment will prolong their life as dust is abrasive and can dull colours and speed up wear and tear.

 What kind of polish should I use on my ercol furniture?